seabassgonzalez/gameHoarde/README.md

-# GameHoard - Video Game Collection Management System
+# GameHorde - Video Game Collection Management System

 A full-stack application for managing video game collections, inspired by Discogs but tailored for video games.
 Users can catalog their games, track their collection value, buy/sell games in the marketplace, and connect with other collectors.